 What is co-housing?
 Cohousing is well defined on Wikipedia as "an intentional community of private homes clustered around shared space.
 Each apartment or single family home has traditional amenities, including a private kitchen.
 Shared spaces typically feature a common house, which may include a large kitchen and dining area, laundry, and recreational spaces."

 Swansea Co Housing, in collaboration with the Wales Co-operative Centre www.wales.coop is currently researching opportunities to develop community focused, sustainable and congenial living spaces in the Swansea area, which respect surrounding and pre-existing built and natural environments, and provide high quality homes for residents of any generation and background.
-Our vision is to encourage local opportunities for training and trades skills development, including ecological and heritage building methods.
-We also believe that these should be fully open to providing opportunities for women in construction.

 We are committed to respecting significant built heritage where we encounter it in our projects, and believe Swansea's Victorian buildings to be crucial to the city's sense of place, as a tangible link to its past and development.
 Our objective with any such building for which we are responsible is to bring it up to modern requirements and improve its environmental performance to the extent possible without irretrievably altering its character or harming the long term health of its structure.